kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Training a Sentiment Model

-Prepare labeled text.
+Prepare labeled text
-Vectorize documents.
+Vectorize documents
 Fit a classifier

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.